bptlab/fCM-query-generator/README.md

 An examlpe will be elaborated below.

 ## Content of the Repository

 This repository is a [Vue.js application](https://vuejs.org).
 It uses the material design framework [Vuetify](https://vuetifyjs.com/).
 The interface is provided in `src/components`

 The compiler of the input to state space queries can be found in `src/compiler/compiler.js`.

-An example can be found in the `example`-folder.
-It contains the fragments of an exemplary process (`example/fragments.png`) that describes the submission and reviewing of papers for a conference.
-The formalized CPN of this fCM can be found in `example/conference.cpn`.
+A simple and one more complex example can be found in the `example`-folder.
+Both describe the process of submissitting and reviewing papers for an academic conference.
+For both, the fragments of the case model are given (`example/simple/conference.bpmn`, `example/complex/conference.bpmn`).
+They are visualized in `example/simple/conference.png` and `example/complex/conference.png`.
+The data models are given in `example/simple/conference.uml` and `example/complex/conference.uml`.
+The formalized CPN of fCMs can be found in `example/simple/conference.cpn` and `example/complex/conference.cpn`.
-Information on a more detailed example are provided in [example.md](example.md).
+Information on the more detailed example are provided in [example.md](example.md).

 ## Project setup

 The project can be used with the latest version of [npm](https://www.npmjs.com).

 To install all dependencies, run:

 ```
 npm install
 ```

 To run the project, run:

 ```
 npm run serve
 ```